United States of America

 Walk across the Golden Gate Bridge

 This 1.7 mile long bridge in San Francisco is probably the most famous in the world!
-The walk across it is an awesome, and should be top of your San Francisco bucket list.
+The walk across it is brilliant, and should be top of your San Francisco bucket list.

 Cycle Through the National Mall